Trail Location2875 Pierce St Dallas, TX 75233 Google Map

 Land Manger: Texas Land Conservancy (TLC).
-TLC is a non-profit land trust that brings you the Oak Cliff Nature Preserve, a 121-acre natural area in the heart of Oak Cliff.
+TLC is a non-profit land trust that owns the land on Oak Cliff Nature Preserve, a 121-acre natural area in the heart of Oak Cliff.
 Their mission is to conserve natural areas in Texas and to protect the physical and ecological integrity of their wildlife habitat, native plant communities, and scenic landscapes for the benefit of present and future generations.
 For more information, visit http://www.texaslandconservancy.org/

 Length: 8 miles

 Description: Oak Cliff Nature Preserve has 8 miles of trails which consists of 6 loops.
 Trail is marked with brown post and arrows.
 Generally take right turns to navigate the whole trail.
 Hikers and walkers have caused a lot of bandit trails off the main trail loops that cause confusion.
 The trail consists of a variety of open fields, and wooded areas some tight twisty to short rooty climbs, some short flowing downhills.
 In the spring the fields are wall to wall wildflowers.